Sup2point0/integrity/roadmap.md

 - Navigating backwards in dynamic scripture can clear Desmos window.
 This is unideal, since it should instead revert to the newest window up until that step.
 - Dynamic scriptures with many steps can overflow scroll
 - Desmos library **Usage**/**Instances** sections do not use a Desmos block
+- Dynamic Markdown rendering engine is a custom RegEx-based one, so a lot of features are lacking.
+Code blocks in particular, which are coming up progressively more in Gamedev in Desmos...

 <br>